Japan & Australia consider submarine deal that could rattle China

 Japan is considering selling submarine technology to Australia - perhaps even a fleet of fully engineered, stealthy vessels, according to Japanese officials.
 Sources on both sides say the discussions so far have encouraged a willingness to speed up talks.

-Any agreement would take months to negotiate and remains far from certain, but even a deal for Japan to supply technology would likely run to billions of dollars and represent a major portion of Australia's overall $37 billion (22.14 billion pounds) submarine program.
+Any agreement would take months to negotiate and remains far from certain, but even a deal for Japan to supply technology would likely run to billions of dollars and represent a major portion of Australia's overall $37 billion submarine programme.

 It would also be bound to turn heads in China.